gellmr/App472.Solution/README.md

 I need to change this to `Custom account`

-(enter your windows username and password)
+(enter your windows username and password)  Here its a good thing that we changed our AWS generated password earlier, to something short and memorable.

 User name: `Administrator`
 Password:         `*************`